-- To be eligible for a license as a massage therapist, an applicant must present a diploma or credentials issued by one or more schools of massage which indicate a cumulative total of seven hundred and fifty hours of supervised instruction as determined under this article. or a total of five hundred hours for students who were enrolled in a school of massage on or before April 8, 1999. - As used in this article, a "clock-hour" or hour of classroom or practical instruction means a sixty-minute block of time consisting of a minimum of fifty minutes of instruction with appropriate breaks. - The instruction received by the applicant must cover the elements of massage therapy, technique, and practice which include gliding strokes, kneading, direct pressure, deep friction, superficial warming techniques, percussion, compression (pumping), vibration, jostling, shaking, and rocking. - 4.
-The instruction received by the applicant must include elements of contraindications, benefits of massage, universal precautions, body mechanics, business, history, ethics, legalities of massage, and professional standards regarding draping and modesty. - This article does not apply to applicants who were enrolled in a school of massage on the effective date of this article.
+- To be eligible for a license as a massage therapist, an applicant must present a diploma or credentials issued by one or more schools of massage and/or school offering a massage program which indicate a cumulative total of seven hundred fifty hours of supervised instruction as determined under this article. - As used in this article, a "clock-hour" or hour of classroom or practical instruction means a sixtyminute block of time consisting of a minimum of fifty minutes of instruction with appropriate breaks.